Amalfi-Festival/amalfi-festival-org/excursions-and-activities.md

 {%- capture description -%}
 Daily lessons of basic Italian, with emphasis on oral communication and pronunciation through lively exchanges.
 {%- endcapture -%}
-{%- include site/festival/activity-listing.md activity-name="Italian Language Class" description=description -%}
+{%- include site/festival/activity-listing.md outing-slug="language" description=description -%}

 {%- capture description -%}
 Mediterranean Cuisine of Campania: a series of regional southern Italian cooking lessons will be offered in the kitchens of the area's most famous restaurants.
 A gastronomic hands-on adventure where you will learn the finest traditional local pastas, savory Mediterranean side dishes, and seafood specialties.
 Then sit down and sample your labors at a four-course lunch!
 Take home the recipes and insiders' knowledge of ingredients.
 {%- endcapture -%}
-{%- include site/festival/activity-listing.md activity-name="Cooking Lesson" description=description -%}

-{%- capture description -%}
-TEXT DESCRIPTION OF STUDIO ARTS CLASS
-{%- endcapture -%}
-{%- include site/festival/activity-listing.md activity-name="Studio Art Class" description=description -%}
+{%- include site/festival/activity-listing.md outing-slug="cooking" description=description -%}

-{%- capture description -%}
-A ceramics class will be offered at a world famous ceramics center within walking distance of the hotel.
-Daily sessions will take you through each step of shaping a piece, painting, glazing, and firing your own work, in the superb facilities of this hub of ceramics under the direction of talented artisans.
-A visit to the Ceramics Museum located at the Villa Guariglia is included.
-{%- endcapture -%}
-{%- include site/festival/activity-listing.md activity-name="Ceramics Class" description=description %}

 <script>
   // Accepts any class name